kodjodevf/d4rt/README.md

 ## Limitations

-- Generics and operator overloading are partially supported.
+- Operator overloading is partially supported (via extensions, not via class operator methods).
 - Some advanced Dart features (isolates, FFI, mirrors) are not available.
 - The interpreter is not a full Dart VM: some language features may behave differently.